sparagi/x-files/src/Information-Data Formats-XSD.package/XSDClassFactory.class/README.md

 My instances create classes based on an XML schema, as defined in the second edition (dated October 28, 2004) of the W3C Recommendations for XML Schema.
-Instances of the resulting XSDDocument subclass, and its cohorts, can (or will soon be able to):
+Instances of the resulting XSDDocument subclass, and its cohorts, can:

 	- parse XML documents which adhere to this schema
 	- determine whether an XML document adheres to this schema